organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 Like the creation of model above, the generator also automatically created the spec files.

 For the controller tests, we're going to test the most basic functions of all seven controller methods.
 This will once again ensures that we are focusing on how to write the controller specs and not the controller itself.
 In the following controller tests, some require the views of each action.
-Feel free to create your own views for this project, but if you do not want to, you can always copy my simple (but un-styled) views folder from the VoiceWall Repo above.
+Feel free to create your own views for this project, but if you do not want to, you can always copy my simple (but un-styled) views folder from the [VoiceWall Repo](https://github.com/organicrails/voicewall).

 Furthermore, the voices controller also simply dictates basic CRUD actions, nothing too fancy.
-If you want to write your own (and maybe alter some tests along the way for your own purpose), that is perfectly.
+If you want to write your own (and maybe alter some tests along the way for your own purpose), that is perfectly okay.
 Otherwise, the following is what I have for the controller.

 If you wish, you can wait to write each method after writing the test to get the full RED-GREEN-REFRACTOR cycle from TDD.
-But for my purpose (and not for best practice), I simply want to explain RSpec syntax and techniques, so I'll include the controller first.
+But for my purpose (and not for best practice, or how TDD is in general), I simply want to explain RSpec syntax and techniques, so I'll include the controller first (thus skipping the "failure" portion entirely).
 This will once again ensures that if I do get a red test, it will be because of the RSpec that I wrote and not because of the controller.

 **_app\_controllers\_voices\_controllers.rb_**